Signs that Borderline Personality Disorder is Ruining Your Life

 Considering the degree of dysfunction that comes with borderline personality disorder, the need for treatment is essential in terms of a person having any chance at living a stable, normal life.
 While psychotherapy can work wonders in helping BDP sufferers better manage their thinking, emotions and behaviors, oftentimes medication therapy may be needed to help stabilize one’s emotional state.

-If you or someone you know struggles with borderline personality disorder and have questions about available treatment options, please feel free to call our toll-free helpline at to speak with one of our phone counselors.
+If you or someone you know struggles with borderline personality disorder and have questions about available treatment options, please feel free to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our phone counselors.